 Are you ready to take a journey that will change your life?
 You won’t look at day-to-day drama the same way after you’ve conquered a high mountain ridge, made a boat obey your command in windswept waves or slept under the stars watching bats swoop overhead.
 Joining an Outward Bound expedition changes you.
 Your crew, your Instructor, your route and your adventures will have a profound and lasting impact on you as you rise to meet exhilarating natural challenges in some of the country’s wildest places.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-Seek out beaches to sleep under the stars and get to know the fascinating natural and cultural history of the Pacific Northwest coast.
-Instructors will teach the teamwork and communication skills necessary to travel as a group of kayaks in a working waterway.
-Students may also have the opportunity to do a service project with a local land agency, hike to an island vista, or comb the beaches.
+Participants will paddle from island to island and get acquainted with the fascinating natural and cultural history of the Pacific Northwest coast.
+Instructors will teach students the technical skills, teamwork, and communication skills necessary to travel as a group in a working waterway.
+Students may also have the opportunity to do a service project with a local land agency, hike to an island vista, or just comb the beach.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.